paolobenve/myphotoshare/README.md

     $ git pull https://github.com/paolobenve/photofloat.git
     $ ./js-css-minify.sh

-Obviously the scanner should be launche too.
+Obviously the scanner should be launched too.

 ### Generate the albums: